Skip to main content

 Toddlers who know what comes next have fewer meltdowns.
 Not zero — but fewer.

-Each card is built around a specific developmental skill: decision-making, body awareness, early math, emotion recognition, and more.
-Every card includes a "Why this works" explanation for parents — so you know exactly what your child's brain is doing at each step.
+Every card is built around a specific developmental skill — decision-making, body awareness, early math, emotion recognition, sensory vocabulary.
+Each one includes a "Why this works" note so you know exactly what's happening in a toddler's brain at that step.
+Not just a pretty chart.
+A daily brain workout disguised as a routine.

 What's Inside